How I prepared my INDEPENDENT TRC 3 submission in 4 million not so easy steps over 8.5 years of time.

 Document Acquisition Step 4:

-Around two years ago, I took over my original adoption documents from my adoptive parents.
+A few years ago, I took over my original adoption documents from my adoptive parents.
 This felt like a big deal, and a big responsibility.

 However, the documents remained in just one big stack until I began to prepare for TRC 3.
 Truthfully, I hadn’t looked at or read all of them, and I still haven’t read every single document.
-However, preparing my documents for TRC 3 helped to give me insights into my adoption process that I did not have before.
+However, preparing ALL of my documents for TRC 3 helped to give me insights into my adoption process that I did not have before.

 +